wolfSSL/wolfssl-examples/tirtos_ccs_examples/README.md

 <br/>
   Hit OK and we're ready to build the example project.<br/>
 <br/>
-Step 7: Build the project
+Part 7: Build the project
 --
    In the "TI Resource Explorer window" Click on the link in "Step 2" to build the project.<br/>
 <br/>
-Step 8: Prepare for debugging
+Part 8: Prepare for debugging
 --
    (If you have already hooked up your board skip to step 9)<br/>
    Take a Micro-USB cable and plug the micro-USB end into the port on the Tiva Board labeled "DEBUG"<br/>